Covariance regression with random forests: Simulations

 \subsubsection{Accuracy evaluation}

 Figures \ref{fig:accuracy1} and \ref{fig:accuracy2} present the accuracy results for 100 repetitions.
 For each method, we can see the change in $MAE^{cor}$ and $MAE^{sd}$ computed for 100 repetitions with an increasing training sample size.
 As demonstrated in Figure \ref{fig:accuracy1}, for DGP1 and DGP2 when $n_{train}=50$, the proposed method and \texttt{covreg} both have a similar performance with respect to the correlation estimation, with a slight advantage for \texttt{covreg}.
 For DGP1, \texttt{covreg} performs better for both the correlation and standard deviation compared to the proposed method as the sample size increases.
 This is expected since DGP1 is generated exactly under the \texttt{covreg} model.
 However, the proposed method still remains competitive.
 For DGP2, in which a quadratic term is added, the proposed method performs better for the correlation than \texttt{covreg} with increasing sample size. \texttt{covreg} shows better standard deviation estimation performance for smaller sample sizes, but after $n_{train}=500$ the proposed method performs slightly better.
 As demonstrated in Figure \ref{fig:accuracy2}, for DGP3, the proposed method shows a significantly smaller $MAE^{cor}$ and $MAE^{sd}$ than \texttt{covreg} for all sample sizes.
 Moreover, for the smaller sample sizes, the proposed method has considerably lower variance in MAE.
 For DGP4, both methods improve with increasing sample size, but the proposed method shows smaller or equal MAEs for both correlation and standard deviation estimations.
 For DGP3 and DGP4, these results are expected, since the proposed method can capture a nonlinear effect.
+Supplementary figures \ref{fig:acc1} and \ref{fig:acc2} in the Supplementary Material present the difference in MAE between the proposed method and \texttt{covreg}.
+Moreover, we evaluate the accuracy with Stein's loss which is the Kullback–Leibler divergence between the estimated and true covariance matrices.
+The conclusions remain the same.
+See Supplementary Figure \ref{fig:acc3} in the Supplementary Material.

 For the \texttt{nodesize} tuning, we compare the accuracy results for different levels of \texttt{nodesize} along with the proposed tuning method.
-Figures \ref{fig:nodesize1} and \ref{fig:nodesize2} in the Supplementary Material present the MAE results for all DGPs which show that the tuning method works well.
+Supplementary figures \ref{fig:nodesize1} and \ref{fig:nodesize2} in the Supplementary Material present the MAE results for all DGPs which show that the tuning method works well.